rpclib/rpclib/doc/pages/index.md

 # rpclib - modern msgpack-rpc for C++

-Welcome! `rpclib` is a msgpack-rpc implementation written using modern C++.
+Welcome! `rpclib` is a msgpack-rpc library written using modern C++.
 The goal of this library is to provide a simple, no-nonsense RPC solution.

 ## What does it look like?